Microchip-MPLAB-Harmony/net_apps_sam_e70_v71/apps/web_net_server_nvm_mpfs/docs/readme_run_application.md

 ---
 [![MCHP](https://www.microchip.com/ResourcePackages/Microchip/assets/dist/images/logo.png)](https://www.microchip.com)

-# TCP/IP Web NET Server NVM MPFS Application
+# TCP/IP Web NET Server NVM MPFS Running Application

 The HTTP net server module uses Microchip Proprietary File System (MPFS) to read web pages from the Non-Volatile Memory (NVM).
 The Non-Volatile Memory (NVM) is one of the memory media is used to store the web server pages.